stijn-dejongh/lovecraft_public_domain/raw_converts/hd.md

 of objective horror, for the titles of those books told him much.
-They were the black, forbidden things which most sane people have never even heard of, or have heard of only in furtive, timorous whispers; the banned and dreaded repositories of equivocal secrets and immemorial formulae which have trickled down the stream of time from the days of man&rsquo;s youth, and the dim, fabulous days before man was.
-He had himself read many of them&mdash;a Latin version of the abhorred Necronomicon,   the sinister   Liber Ivonis,   the infamous   Cultes des Goules
+They were the black, forbidden things which most sane people have never even heard of, or have heard of only in furtive, timorous whispers; the banned and dreaded repositories of equivocal secrets and immemorial formulae which have trickled down the stream of time from the days of man's youth, and the dim, fabulous days before man was.
+He had himself read many of them--a Latin version of the abhorred Necronomicon,   the sinister   Liber Ivonis,   the infamous   Cultes des Goules
-of Comte d&rsquo;Erlette, the   Unaussprechlichen Kulten   of von Junzt, and old Ludvig Prinn&rsquo;s hellish   De Vermis Mysteriis.
-But there were others he had known merely by reputation or not at all&mdash;the Pnakotic Manuscripts, the   Book of Dzyan,   and a crumbling volume in wholly unidentifiable characters yet with certain symbols and diagrams shudderingly recognisable to the occult student.
+of Comte d'Erlette, the   Unaussprechlichen Kulten   of von Junzt, and old Ludvig Prinn's hellish   De Vermis Mysteriis.
+But there were others he had known merely by reputation or not at all--the Pnakotic Manuscripts, the   Book of Dzyan,   and a crumbling volume in wholly unidentifiable characters yet with certain symbols and diagrams shudderingly recognisable to the occult student.
 Clearly, the lingering local rumours had not lied.
 This place had once been the seat of an evil older than mankind and wider than the known universe.

   In the ruined desk was a small leather-bound record-book filled with entries in some odd cryptographic medium.
-The manuscript writing consisted of the common traditional symbols used today in astronomy and anciently in alchemy, astrology, and other dubious arts&mdash;the devices of the sun, moon, planets, aspects, and zodiacal signs&mdash;here massed in solid pages of text, with divisions and paragraphings suggesting that each symbol answered to some alphabetical letter.
+The manuscript writing consisted of the common traditional symbols used today in astronomy and anciently in alchemy, astrology, and other dubious arts--the devices of the sun, moon, planets, aspects, and zodiacal signs--here massed in solid pages of text, with divisions and paragraphings suggesting that each symbol answered to some alphabetical letter.